Yagavi1994/Siihraz-Shades/README.md

 #### Reviews

-And when you scroll below the services section, there comes Reviews section which has few reviews about the makeup artist given by her clients.
+And when you scroll below the Services section, there comes Reviews section which has few reviews about the makeup artist given by her clients.

 ![Reviews](https://i.ibb.co/MgWbDrX/Screenshot-2024-02-08-at-10-45-10-am.png)